-- on both skis, or
+- · on both skis, or

 - on one ski, or

-- with both feet in case of a fall in the immediate finish area.
+- with both feet in case of a fall between the last gate and the finish line.
 In this case the time is taken when any part of the competitor's body or equipment stops the timekeeping system.

 - 615.4 Report